“Brazil is one of the top fruit producing countries in the World – Brazilian fruits”

 Acai is rich in a number of vitamins and athletes have found it a good and quick source of energy and also because of the many health benefits, açaí is used in juices, smoothies, drinks, powders, supplements, energy drinks, and in weight loss products.

-Agua de coco da Bahia (Bahia Coconut water) it’s a very popular drink on the beaches in Brazil.
+Agua de coco da Bahia is a very popular drink on the beaches in Brazil.

-Maracuja ( Passion fruit) Most common is the large yellow variety.
+Maracuja is the most common is the large yellow variety.
 Passion fruit is as a popular drink or used to make some kind of sweet like mousse.

 Jaboticaba is very similar in appearance to açai.
 This Brazilian fruit is sometimes used in the making a wine or liquour.
 That is if you don’t want to eat it fresh or in a dessert.